CPE-ITTeam/CCPLUS/docs/installation.markdown

 # CC-PLUS Installation Instructions

 CC-Plus is currently designed to run as a standalone web-based Laravel application connected to a MySQL database and a web server.
 It allows for multiple, or just a single, consortia to be managed within a host system.
 The report harvesting system uses the SUSHI protocol, and expects to receive valid and conformant COUNTER-5 usage reports.
-The code repository and the documentation for the original version of CC-Plus can be downloaded at: [http://github.com/palcilibraries/CC-PLUS](http://github.com/palcilibraries/CC-PLUS).
+The code repository and the documentation for the original (and deprecated) version of CC-Plus can be downloaded at: [http://github.com/palcilibraries/CC-PLUS](http://github.com/palcilibraries/CC-PLUS).

 **Be Aware : This code is still under development.
 Care, feeding, customizing, and bug-fixing may be necessary for the system to work well for your specific environment - *use at your own risk*.**